-Most people believe that oral sex is “safe” sex or not sex at all.
-Despite that misconception, having oral sex is risky sexual behavior that puts all participants involved in jeopardy of contracting a number of sexually transmitted diseases (STDs) and infections.
+Most people believe that oral sex is “safe” sex and don’t even realize that it’s considered sex.
+Despite that misconception, having oral sex is actually risky sexual behavior that puts all participants involved in jeopardy of contracting a number of sexually transmitted diseases (STDs) and infections.

-Not using barrier methods like dental dams or condoms increases your risk of contracting STDs, even during oral sex.
-These STDs include oral herpes, genital herpes, genital warts (which are caused by HPV), hepatitis A, chlamydia, gonorrhea, and syphilis.
+A number of STDs can be contracted from oral sex but using barrier methods such as dental dams or condoms during oral sex can greatly reduce your chances of contracting an STD.
+The following STDs can be contracted through oral sex: oral herpes, genital herpes, genital warts (which are caused by HPV), hepatitis A, chlamydia, gonorrhea, and syphilis.
 Performing OR receiving unprotected oral sex puts you at risk of contracting these STDs.

 Chlamydia is easily transmitted through unprotected oral sex.
 Common symptoms include scratchy, dry throat and painful swallowing, which is very much like a sore throat associated with a cold.
 The common symptoms of genital infections include a burning sensation during urination, discharge from the penis or vagina, testicular pain, and rectal pain.
 Though individuals who contract chlamydia do not always experience physical symptoms, it can lead to sterility in men and infertility in women if left untreated.
 Chlamydia can be cured with antibiotics.